What are Mountaintop Projects?

 While the primary focus of the summer will be making progress on projects and taking a deep dive of exploration and achieving deliverables, MTSE offers ongoing developmental, informational, and practical opportunities to students.
 In addition, we will invite an array of subject matter experts, working professionals, and potential partners as “Innovators in Residence,” many of whom will offer broad-topic master classes, all of whom will meet with selected individual project teams who might benefit from their expertise.
 Fellows are required to attend sessions with Innovators in Residence if invited; Associates are expected to attend unless they have a compelling conflict.

 At regular intervals, student teams will present their work to one another and/or to public audiences.
-Toward the end of the summer, we will likely be hosting a Summer Expo in Building C, where projects will be presented in poster format (unless other formats are negotiated) alongside projects from the STEM-SI summer program and various REUs.
+Toward the end of the summer, we will likely be hosting a Summer Expo, where projects will be presented in poster format (unless other formats are negotiated) alongside projects from the STEM-SI summer program and various REUs.

 For Faculty

-Proposals for 2023 Mountaintop Summer Experience projects must be submitted by the faculty member who will serve as lead mentor for the project.
+Proposals for 2024 Mountaintop Summer Program projects must be submitted by the faculty member who will serve as lead mentor for the project.
 Staff members may submit proposals with approval from their department or stem leadership.
-Submit proposals in a PDF document, attached to an email sent to mountaintop@lehigh.edu, with the subject line "Summer 2023 Proposal: <Project Title>."
+Submit proposals in a PDF document, attached to an email sent to wrw210@lehigh.edu, with the subject line "Summer 2024 Proposal: <Project Title>."

-Proposals should be ~2 pages in length and should include the following:
+Proposals should not exceed two (2) pages in length and should include the following:

 • Project title (will be used in program communications and marketing materials)